jagdishpatil02/blood-sugar-check/README.md

 # Check blood sugar

-Check blood sugar is chrome extention that will remind you to check blood sugar after every 2 hours.
+Check blood sugar is chrome extension that will remind you to check blood sugar after every 2 hours.

 ![Demo Photo](./banner.jpg)